|6 June 1890 New York Times|

-Just then, the young woman put her hand inside the folds of her belt and produced the neatest little silver-mounted revolver, aimed squarely at the highwaymen and fired a shot through the coat of one of them.
-Certainly all of her hours of target practice had paid off - a pretty girl can never be too prepared!
+Just then, the young woman put her hand inside the folds of her belt and produced the neatest little silver-mounted revolver, aimed squarely at the highwaymen and fired a shot through the coat of one of them and through the hat of the other.
+Certainly, all of her hours of target practice had paid off - a pretty girl can never be too prepared!

 The assailants, who Mr. Dilley later identified as Larry Shine and Joe Barnington - two notorious characters from Millstone - fled into the woods.